Sorell, Tasmania: Infrastructure

 Sorell has a number of historic buildings, including the Sorell Barracks, constructed to house soldiers during the Black War.
 These and other historic buildings - including the railway house, the old Sorell Library (now an antiques centre), and the Gordon Highlander Hotel, form a heritage walk.
 The area also has a local historical society as well as a Freemasons Lodge (Lodge Pembroke).

+A 24 kilometre railway line from Bellerive opened in May 1892.
+It closed in June 1926.